-Phase 3 (Eligible to earn a TIA Designation for data collected in 2024-2025, based on approval of Expansion Application in Spring of 2024)
+Future Eligibility (Eligible to earn a TIA Designation for data collected in 2025-2026, based on approval of Expansion Application in the Spring of each year)

-• All remaining certified teachers not included in phase 1 or 2
+All remaining certified teachers not included above

-TIA System Evaluation & Phase 2/3 Expansion
+TIA System Evaluation & Expansion

-The CISD TIA Strategic Planning Committee will continue to meet throughout the school years to address questions and/or concerns that arise.
+The CISD TIA Committee will continue to meet throughout the school year to address questions and/or concerns that arise.
 The committee will gather feedback from stakeholders to ensure continuous improvement of the system.

-The TIA Strategic Planning Committee will work with teachers to propose and implement student growth measures for those courses and teachers who will be eligible for designation in phase 2.
-CISD will submit another TIA application in future cohorts to add committee recommended courses.
+The TIA Strategic Planning Committee will work with teachers to propose and implement student growth measures for those courses and teachers who will be eligible for designation in future expansions, based on approval from Spring Expansion Applications.
+CISD will submit another TIA application in future cohorts to add committee-recommended courses.